Venafi/VenafiPS/README.md

 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::Tls12
 ```

+### Additional Modules

-If running on Windows with PowerShell v5, multithreading is supported with ThreadJob, a Microsoft PowerShell module.
-Install this as well for increased performance.
+- If running on Windows with PowerShell v5, multithreading is supported with [Microsoft.PowerShell.ThreadJob](https://github.com/PowerShell/ThreadJob), a Microsoft PowerShell module.
+Install this for increased performance on the functions that support it.
+Version 2.1.0 has been tested.
+- There are a few TLSPC functions which require Sodium encryption.
+These functions require the PSSodium module be installed from the PowerShell Gallery.
+Also for those functions, on Windows, the latest C++ runtime must be installed.
+Version 0.4.2 has been tested.

 ## Usage